wiredtiger/wiredtiger/tools/memory-model-test/README.md

 * C++ compiler that supports C++ 17 or (better) C++ 20
 * (optional) CMake and ninja

 By default, the Memory Model Tool will use the C++ 20 `std::binary_semaphore`.
-Unforgettably, this class is not available in all compilers that say they support C++ 20.
+Unfortunately, this class is not available in all compilers that say they support C++ 20.
 If necessary, define the `AVOID_CPP20_SEMAPHORE` macro to use the `basic_semaphore` class included in this project instead of `std::binary_semaphore`.